pfichtner/log4shell-hunter/README.md

 [![BCH compliance](https://bettercodehub.com/edge/badge/pfichtner/log4shell-hunter?branch=main)](https://bettercodehub.com/)
 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fpfichtner%2Flog4shell-hunter.svg?type=shield)](https://app.fossa.com/projects/git%2Bgithub.com%2Fpfichtner%2Flog4shell-hunter?ref=badge_shield)

-Are you afraid of having JARs where a vulnerable version of log4j was included (shaded) or that coders did copy vulnerable log4j classes into the project.
+Are you afraid of having JARs or even commercial (e.g. closed source) applications where a vulnerable version of log4j is included (shaded) or that your coders copied  vulnerable log4j classes in some of their projects?
 This is where most scanners will have false negatives because they rely on metadata like pom.xml describing the log4j version.

 This scanner does bytecode analysis!
 So it does **not** depend on:
 - fingerprinted jar files